-5 Tips for Making a Good Lychee
+5 Tips for Making a Good Lychee Martini

-Use a good source of
+Use a

-lychee flavor:
+good source of lychee flavor:

-One of the most important characteristics of a
+One of the most important

-lychee martini is the wonderful sweet
+characteristics of a lychee martini is the wonderful

-fragrance and flavor of the fresh lychee fruit.
+sweet fragrance and flavor of the fresh lychee fruit.

 A good lychee martini should smell and taste like